Frequently Asked Questions - Main Page

 A: In order to provide the highest quality data to conservation and research partners as possible, vouchers are required to allow for the confirmation of species' identity.

-Q: How do I add an audio voucher on my Android phone or tablet?
+Q: Can I record and submit audio of a frog or toad calling on my phone or tablet?

 Q: Should dead amphibians or reptiles be recorded?